GokayGulsoy/Rust-Language/README.md

 `restaurant` covers the basics of modules,crates,and use keyword to bring paths to scopes

+`collections` covers the basics of collections such as vectors,strings,and hash maps

 Following are some of the useful links for learning Rust programming language

 Follow this link for the installation of Rust for your OS: [Install Rust](https://www.rust-lang.org/learn/get-started).